Criss Angel: Early career

-Water torture cell in Times Square, 2002
+Water torture cell in Times Square (2002)

-In August 2002, Angel spent 24 hours shackled underwater in a phone booth-sized water torture cell near the WWE entertainment store in New York's Times Square, WWE corporation being the owners of the World Underground Theatre where Angel had been performing his stage show.
+In August 2002, Angel spent 24 hours shackled underwater in a phone booth-sized water torture cell in New York's Times Square.
+The act was said to be inspired by the great escape artist, Harry Houdini.
+WWE corporation being the owners of the World Underground Theatre where Angel had been performing his stage show.
 To prepare for the trick, he practiced in a neighbor's backyard swimming pool next to his mother's house in East Meadow, New York.
 Prior to the performance he had only managed to spend 12 consecutive hours in the water.
 He fasted for 24 hours before the performance to make it through the period without need to exit and use the bathroom.
 During the trick, he went through 16 oxygen tanks.
 After the trick, he was required to remove his own shackles and chains before exiting the water.
 Within an hour, his skin began to react substantially to the water.

 At the end of the performance, according to Ted Shaffrey, "Before he emerged from the phone-booth sized contraption of clear plastic and steel, Angel yanked out the air hose that allowed him to breathe.
 Then assistants pulled a black curtain over the 220-gallon (832-liter) chamber to block the view of television cameras and about 100 people gathered outside the window in which he was displayed.
 Under cover, Angel apparently escaped from the shackles that bound his arms, legs and neck, before pulling himself from the watery chamber with a celebratory scream."
 Upon successfully completing the trick, he was described as having "skin crinkled and his eyes bloodshot", and upon emerging from the tank he was taken to St. Clare's Hospital and treated for severe dehydration.
 He reported afterwards that he had suffered from overheating, jaw fatigue, and semi-consciousness while in the tank.